 - a single industry (service workers, medical professionals, etc.)

 Less frequently, you may have to expand the scope of your project.
 Both narrowing and broadening the scope of your research is okay.
-The point is that with every iteration, we increase our understanding of the wicked problem and move closer to identifying and implementing a realistic project.
+The point is that with every iteration, we increase our understanding of the topic and move closer to identifying and implementing a realistic project.

 When we talk about “research” in these chapters, we mean the kind of research that involves learning from existing sources of information, rather than the kind of research that involves generating new knowledge through experimentation.
 But there are some similarities between these two activities: both of them are about increasing our understanding of the world and both benefit from iteration.
 In the video below (5 minutes,) Matt Andrews discusses how he uses iteration to develop solutions to problems he identifies in his work on international development.
-As you watch, consider what iterative steps you might take to learn about your wicked problem.
-How could you use iteration to come up with and test different approaches to your wicked problem?
+As you watch, consider what iterative steps you might take to learn about your topic.
+Are there ways you could learn about your topic other than internet or library research?

 Read the article Can You Trust Wikipedia? (approximately 10 minute read) where 7 subject experts review Wikipedia articles about their areas of interest.

-Next, using the Gale Ebooks search to identify a subject encyclopedia entry on an aspect of your wicked problem.
+Next, use the online and print resources available at your library to identify a subject encyclopedia entry on an aspect of your topic, (don’t be afraid to ask a librarian for help.)
 Then try to find a Wikipedia entry on the same topic.
 Once you have done this, read them both.